-U-M students interested in a concentration in Judaic Studies, considering an academic minor, or seeking more information about the program, should meet with a Frankel Center advisor to map out a course of study.
+U-M students interested in a concentration in Judaic Studies, considering an academic minor, or seeking more information about the program, should meet with an advisor to map out a course of study.

-Prospective students are welcome to visit the Frankel Center.
+Prospective students are welcome to visit the Judaic Studies office.

 Accommodations for Students with Disabilities

 If you think you need an accommodation for a disability, please let your instructor or an advisor know at your earliest convenience.
 Some aspects of courses, the assignments, the in-class activities, and the way the courses are usually taught may be modified to facilitate your participation and progress.
 As soon as you make them aware of your needs, they can work with the Services for Students with Disabilities (SSD) office to help us determine appropriate academic accommodations.
 SSD (734-763-3000; http://ssd.umich.edu) typically recommends accommodations through a Verified Individualized Services and Accommodations (VISA) form.
 Any information you provide is private and confidential and will be treated as such.